 The museum recently received a donation from the Mr. and Mrs. Samuel Oschin Family Foundation that will allow it to start the design phase of the project.
 The museum didn't disclose the amount of the gift, citing an agreement it made with the foundation.

 "This is a huge boost.
 It gives a vote of confidence for the project" museum president Jeffrey Rudolph said Wednesday.

 Rudolph spent the past year fundraising and still has halfway to go to fulfill the museum's goal.
 The museum has received gifts from private foundations, corporations and individuals, but Rudolph said the latest donation was "very significant and truly transformative."

-The museum introduced the foundation at an event Thursday that was attended by Mayor Antonio Villaraigosa,
+The museum planned to introduce the foundation at an event Thursday that will be attended by Mayor Antonio Villaraigosa,